Polynomial Curve Systems are Exponentially Decaying: Quick returns

-From \ref{BA} it follows that $C'$ has at least $(1 - \epsilon) N(C, L)$ arcs $S$ in the strip bounded by $L$ and $L'$ with the two end points belonging to $L$ and $L'$ respectively.
-We are only concerned with those $S$ so that
+From \ref{BA} it follows that $C^1$ has at least $(1 - \epsilon) N(C, L)$ arcs $S$ in the strip bounded by $L$ and $L'$ whose endpoints lie on $L$ and $L'$ respectively.
+Among these $S$, we are only concerned with those for which